 We do not currently recommend either Amarose product reviewed in this article.

-We cannot find any clinical evidence that the ingredients in Amarose’s skin tag remover are likely to be effective for removing skin tags, and the FDA has published warnings about OTC skin tag removal cosmetic products.
+We cannot find any clinical evidence that the ingredients in Amarose’s skin tag remover are likely to be effective for removing skin tags, and the FDA has published warnings about over-the-counter (OTC) skin tag removal products.

-Amarose was not featured on Shark Tank, although some websites claim the contrary.
+Amarose was not featured on Shark Tank, although some websites falsely claim the contrary for clickbait.